galwaitzman/ac_controller_mobile_app/README.md

 # Remote AC Controller
 ## Description
-This project's purpose is to remotely control AC units which are not intrinsically Wifi-compatible.
+This project's purpose is to remotely control AC units which are not intrinsically WiFi-compatible.
 The system consists of a Raspberry-Pi-based controller connected to an IR transmitting circuit, and a mobile app for sending commands.
 The system is capable of controlling power, temperature and fan speed.
 ## Technologies
 ### Server